sidharth2189/CarND-Path-Planning-Project/Model_Documentation.md

 ## Compilation

-### The code compiles correctly.
+### The code compiles successfully.

 No changes were made in the cmake configuration.
-A new file was added [src/spline.h](./scr/spline.h).
+A new file was added [src/spline.h](./src/spline.h).
 It is the [Cubic Spline interpolation implementation](http://kluge.in-chemnitz.de/opensource/spline/): a single .h file that is an alternative to the quintic polynomial lesson in the classroom.

 ## Valid trajectories